 That´s my favourite Tool in SQL Developer.
 The Real Time SQL Monitor tab displays details and performance metrics for all the SQL queries that are running in real time.
 You can browse through the pages, if there are multiple queries in the Real Time SQL Monitor.

 You can see additional details for the selected entry underneath the list.
 It displays additional performance monitoring information for the selected entry under two tabs namely, Plan Statistics and Metrics.
 Plan Statistics provides you clear information like drilled down operation by line id, estimated rows, cost, executions, timeline, memory consumption, temporary memory consumption , I/O requests etc.

-SQL Developer has a lot of other DBA Tools and integration with REST, Hadoop and other technologies.
-But, it´s a subject to another training !
+SQL Developer have bunch of DBA Tools and integration with REST, Hadoop and other technologies.
+But, it´s a subject to another training ! ☺

 I hope you enjoyed and learned a little about SQL Developer and its features !